Where To Eat With A Third-Tier FriendWhen you rope yourself into dinner with a friend you don’t see too often, use this list.

 You don’t really know a great deal about this person, apart from that theirs is a lager and a pack of ready salted.
 In that case, going to the pub makes the most sense for all involved.
-The Canton Arms is an old school feeling gastropub in Stockwell that makes homely, Mediterranean-influenced food in it’s casual dining room, and killer toasties upfront in the bar area.
+The Canton Arms is an old-school-feeling gastropub in Stockwell that makes homely, Mediterranean-influenced food in its casual dining room, and killer toasties upfront in the bar area.
 You know what you’re getting in a place like this, which is helpful when you don’t know the person you’re with all that well.

 Nothing says ‘we’re here for a good time, not a long time’ like an eff-off sandwich filled with ham hock, piccalilli, and shoestring fries, alongside a couple of beers and a stroll back to Finsbury Park.
-That’s what will happen if you go to Max’s Sandwich Shop in Stroud Green, an ideal focaccia-and-fun-filled venue for someone you think could be a second-tier or more friend.
+That’s what will happen if you go to Max’s Sandwich Shop in Stroud Green, an ideal focaccia and fun-filled venue for someone you think could be a second-tier or more friend.
 Now you just need to break some bread (and a few glasses) with them to find out.

 If you’re going for a meal with someone that you’d actively get on a random bus to avoid bumping into on the street, then you may as well make it worthwhile for yourself.
-Bao Borough is full of things—like Taiwanese fried chicken, a deep fried curry cheese bao, spicy aged beef in butter rice—that do just that.
+Bao Borough is full of things—like Taiwanese fried chicken, a deep-fried curry cheese bao, spicy aged beef in butter rice—that do just that.
 It’s also a pretty buzzing, in-and-out space, meaning that once you’re finished, losing each other in the crowds of Borough Market is a definite possibility.

-Morty and Bob’s is a grilled cheese specialist in King’s Cross that also serves thing like burrata and focaccia, and parmesan truffle fries in the evening.
+Morty & Bob’s is a grilled cheese specialist in King’s Cross that also serves things like burrata and focaccia, and parmesan truffle fries in the evening.
 It’s the ideal combination of middle-ground location and restaurant that doesn’t say you don’t care, but it doesn’t say you care that much either.
 The space is pretty big, easy to get into, and as long as whoever you’re with isn’t lactose intolerant, then it’s impossible not to enjoy their gooey cheese toasties.
 But you’ll know what they can and can’t eat anyway, right?